niplav/site/life_advice.md

 		threshold, humanity is [probably
 		doomed](https://www.lesswrong.com/posts/HBxe6wdjxK239zajf/what-failure-looks-like)
 		* But you can still spend the remaining time well!
-		* Or even try to prevent it <!--TODO: link No time like present for AI safety research-->
+		* Or even try to [prevent it](https://slatestarcodex.com/2015/05/29/no-time-like-the-present-for-ai-safety-work/)
 	* Post on this [forthcoming some time](./leave.html)
 10. If you are looking for solutions to problems, look for zero-willpower/zero-inspiration solutions first
 	* The best example for this is buying a product that solves your problem